akshayrj50/Data_Cleaning_using_Pandas_and_Numpy/README.md

 # Analyzing Used Car Listings on eBay Kleinanzeigen
-We will be working on a dataset of used cars from eBay Kleinanzeigen, a classifieds section of the German eBay website.
+This project focuses on analyzing a dataset of used cars from eBay Kleinanzeigen, the classifieds platform of the German eBay website.
+The dataset, originally scraped and uploaded to Kaggle, has been sampled and includes 50,000 data points.
+This version simulates a less-cleaned dataset, providing an opportunity to apply various data cleaning techniques.

-The dataset was originally scraped and uploaded to Kaggle.
-The version of the dataset we are working with is a sample of 50,000 data points that was prepared by Dataquest including simulating a less-cleaned version of the data.
+Objective:

-The aim of this project is to clean the data and analyze the included used car listings.
+The primary goal of this project is to clean the dataset and perform an in-depth analysis of the used car listings to extract insights and trends.